 Level Three Supervision

-Under level three supervision the supervised GP is directly responsible for each individual patient.
+Under level three supervision, the supervised GP is primarily responsible for each individual patient.

 Level Four Supervision

-Under level four supervision the supervised GP is directly responsible for each individual patient.
+Under level four supervision, the supervised GP is fully responsible for each individual patient

 Supervision requirements apply at all times, regardless of the type of clinical work being undertaken by a supervised GP.
 The appropriate level of supervision requirements must be followed even if working in after-hours, on-call, home visits or on a locum.